If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 A fogger uses various heating methods.
 One design of fogger uses AC electricity to heat oxalic acid and the other uses gas – usually propane.
 A fogger does not enter the hive.
 It delivers oxalic acid into a beehive through a hole drilled into the back of the hive.

 Some foggers have digital temperature readouts.
 These allow you to know once the oxalic acid sublimation temperature has been reached.
 They are more efficient and easy to use than those without the readout.

 - Oxalic acid vaporizers are easy to use.
 They are simple and go into the hive easily.
-Foggers need some getting-used-to before beekeepers are comfortable working with them.
-Beginner beekeepers may find it tough figuring out how to set up everything and get it working.
+Foggers need some getting used to before you are comfortable working with them.
+Beginner beekeepers may find it tough to figure out how to set up everything and get it working.
 A vaporizer is on the other hand quite straightforward.